How do I get my hair to grow? faster? longer?

 I have been blessed with a very thick head of hair.
 It’s beautiful, I love it, but it can be challenging.
 The longer my hair grows, the thicker it becomes.

 Everything must be done in 4-6 sections, from shampooing to conditioning to moisturizing to detangling.
-These ensures full coverage.
+These ensure full coverage.

 Penetrating Oils Work Best